Home » Electrical Engineering » 9 Different Types of Batteries and Their Applications [PDF]

 What is a Battery?

 A battery is a device that holds electrical energy in the form of chemicals.
-With the help of an electrochemical reaction, it converts stored chemical energy into direct current (DC) electrical energy.
+An electrochemical reaction converts stored chemical energy into electrical energy (DC).

 The electrochemical reaction in a battery is carried out by moving electrons from one material to another (called electrodes) using an electric current.
 The first battery was invented in 1800 by Italian physicist Alessandro Volta.